nokernelspace/init.vim/README.md

 # **V**im **D**evelopment **E**nvironment (VDE)

 I use `vim-plug` for my stuff.
-Bellow are some new keybinds
+Below are some new keybinds

 ## Split Navigation
 `;` = go to previous split